Skip to main content

-Population Segmentation is the process of dividing a population into groups based on identified criteria to meet the needs of each group.
-Population Segmentation groups together individuals in the population with similar characteristics.
+Population Segmentation is the process of dividing a population into groups based on criteria identified to meet the needs of each group.
+Population Segmentation groups individuals in the population with similar characteristics.

-In Cwm Taf Morgannwg, the population is grouped using data on health care utilisation and comorbidities.
-As shown in the figure below, there are ten unique Cwm Taf Morgannwg segments, which have been developed in-house using Primary and Secondary Care data sets.
-There is some variation within segments, grouping 427,000 patients into only 10 groups.
-Segments broadly range from low need without chronic conditions to the highest need in most settings with several chronic conditions (see figure).
+In Cwm Taf Morgannwg, the population is grouped using data on healthcare use and co-morbidities.
+As shown in the figure below, there are ten unique segments Cwm Taf Morgannwg, which have been developed in-house using Primary and Secondary Care datasets.
+There is some variation within segments, grouping 427,000 patients into just 10 groups.
+Segments range broadly from low need without chronic conditions to highest need in most settings with multiple chronic conditions (see figure).

 Risk Stratification groups individuals according to their risk of experiencing an adverse event, such as a particular health outcome or their healthcare utilisation.
 In CTM, our primary outcome of interest is risk of emergency hospital admission in the following 12 months.